top of page

 Biosuits

-Biosuits, 2021, is on view at SOFAs botanical and sculpture garden in Palm Beach.
+Biosuits, 2021, was on view at SOFAs botanical and sculpture garden in Palm Beach.
 This is a site-specific, collaborative (Shelly Mc Coy and Alina Rodriguez Rojo), and interactive series of four living sculptures that address environmental issues and the coexistence between people and nature.

 Biosuits, 2021, 58 x 34 in.
 Concrete Fibers, Four Arts Museum Sculpture Garden, Palm Beach